 On April 1, 2020, Congress instructed the Treasury department to coordinate with the VA and SSA to determine who is eligible to receive the stimulus payment.
 Therefore, if you receive SSDI or retirement benefits from SSA, you will not have to file taxes to get the stimulus payment.
 And, your stimulus payment will not be subject to income taxes.
 For more on the Economic Impact Payments you can visit the IRS COVID-19 page.

-On April 15, 2020 the Treasury announced that individuals who receive SSI will receive their Stimulus Payment automatically and it will be direct deposited into their bank account or to their Direct Express debit card.
+On April 15, 2020, the Treasury announced that individuals who receive SSI will receive their Stimulus Payment automatically and it will be direct deposited into their bank account or to their Direct Express debit card.
 However, if someone receiving SSI has minor dependents, they will still have to use the ‘Non-Filers: Enter Payment Info Here’ web portal to get the additional $500 payment for each of their dependents.
+The deadline to use the Non-Filers portal has been extended to October 15th.

 On May 18, 2020 the Treasury announced that holders of Direct Express cards will receive stimulus payments via a special Electronics Benefits Transfer (EBT) care.
 This card is called the Economic Impact Payment (EIP) card.
 The EIP card can be used to make purchases, access cash via in-network ATM’s, or transfer funds to a private bank account.
 In order for the EIP card to have the correct amount of stimulus money, the Direct Express card holder must have met the May 5th deadline for using the non-filer link.